-5.0 Additional Insurance Requirements
+6.0 Additional Insurance Requirements

-In addition to the insurance provisions in the Judicial Terms and Conditions of Purchase, the liability insurance coverage, except Professional Liability, Errors and Omissions or Workers' Compensation insurance required for performance of a contract with the AOSC shall include the AOSC, its divisions, officers and employees as Additional Insureds, but only with respect to the Vendor's activities under the contract.
+In addition to the insurance provisions listed in Section 2.0 - Scope of Work, above, as well as in the Judicial Terms and Conditions of Purchase, all liability insurance coverage, except Professional Liability, Errors and Omissions, or Workers' Compensation insurance required for performance of a contract with the AOSC shall include the AOSC, its divisions, officers and employees as Additional Insureds, but only with respect to the awarded vendor's activities under the contract.
 The insurance required through a policy or endorsement shall include:

-- a. a Waiver of Subrogation waiving any right to recovery the insurance company may have against the AOSC; and - b. a provision that the Vendor's insurance coverage shall be primary with respect to any insurance, self-insurance or self-retention maintained by the State on behalf of the AOSC and that any insurance, self-insurance or self-retention maintained by the State on behalf of the AOSC shall be in excess of the Vendor's insurance and shall not contribute.
+- a. a Waiver of Subrogation waiving any right to recovery the insurance company may have against the AOSC; and - b. a provision that the awarded vendor's insurance coverage shall be primary with respect to any insurance, self-insurance or self-retention maintained by the State on behalf of the AOSC and that any insurance, self-insurance or self-retention maintained by the State on behalf of the AOSC shall be in excess of the awarded vendor's insurance and shall not contribute.

-There shall be no cancellation, material change, potential exhaustion of aggregate limits or non-renewal without thirty (30) days written notice from the Vendor or its insurer(s) to the Judiciary's Purchasing Agent.
+There shall be no cancellation, material change, potential exhaustion of aggregate limits or non-renewal without thirty (30) days written notice from the awarded vendor or its insurer(s) to the Judicial Purchasing Agent.
 Any failure to comply with the reporting provision of this clause shall be grounds for immediate termination of the contract with the AOSC.

 Insurance coverage required under the contract shall be obtained from insurance companies acceptable to the AOSC.
-The Vendor shall pay for all deductibles, self-insured retentions and/or self-insurance included hereunder.
+The awarded vendor shall pay for all deductibles, self-insured retentions and/or self-insurance included hereunder.

-The Judiciary's Purchasing Agent reserves the right to consider and accept alternative forms and plans of insurance or to require additional or more extensive coverage for any individual requirement.
+The Judicial Purchasing Agent reserves the right to consider and accept alternative forms and plans of insurance or to require additional or more extensive coverage for any individual requirement.

-6.0 Evaluation Criteria
+7.0 Evaluation Criteria

-The AOSC reserves the right to award on the basis of cost alone, accept or reject any or all proposals, and to otherwise act in its best interest including, but not limited to, directly negotiating with any Supplier who submits a proposal in response to this RFP and to award a contract for these services based upon the results of those negotiations alone.
+The AOSC reserves the right to award on the basis of cost alone, accept or reject any or all proposals, and to otherwise act in its best interest including, but not limited to, directly negotiating with any vendor who submits a proposal in response to this RFP and to award a contract for these services based upon the results of those negotiations alone.